sheyll/unliftio-messagebox/README.md

 # Fast and Safe Message Passing Between Concurrent Processes

+A small library that wraps around a hopefully safe subset of `unagi-chan`.

+It is also based on `unliftio`.

-A small library on top of `unliftio` that reduces the risk of live and dead locks and thread starvation, as well as bad performance in massively concurrent programs.
+The goal is to reduce the risk of live and dead locks and thread starvation, as well as acceptable performance even in massively concurrent programs.

 The library assumes an architecture with a large number of concurrent processes communicating either one-to-one or few-to-many using messages passed to limited queues.

+You probably don't want to ever write an application structured like this, unless you absolutely have to.
 ## Module Structure

 The library is contained in modules with names starting with